 That on the 26th of April, 1872, certain members of the Pillager band of Chippewa Indians proceeded to the residence of John Cook, near the village of Oak Lake, Minnesota, and murdered the entire family, consisting of John Cook, his wife, and three children, burning the house and carpenter shop, with all the furniture, clothing, bedding, and tools contained therein, except such articles as they carried away.
+The circumstances of this depredation appear to have been carefully investigated.

-The circumstances of this depredation appear to have been carefully investigated by the proper agent of the Indian Department, and the Commissioner of Indian Affairs recommends an allowance of the claim to the amount of \$1,800.
+The circumstances of this depredation appear to have been carefully investigated. by the proper agent of the Indian Department, and the Commissioner of Indian Affairarecommends an allowance of the claim to the amount of \$1,800.
+A schedule of the items of the loss has been filed and sworn to by the administra-